c-blake/suggest/README.md

 Those times could be sped up 1.2-1.3x by clairvoyantly pre-sizing the table to avoid hash table resizes.
 Some reasonably precise formula for the number of delete misspellings for a given (corpus, distance) might be able to provide this modest speed-up systematically.
-It is also very unlikely "less persistent" implementations can achieve build times much better.
+It is also very unlikely that "less persistent" implementations can achieve build times much better.
 ```
 maxLevD dt(sec) size(bytes) Misspells